JiaziChen111/IJF_Chen_Hong_Niu_Replication/README.md

 The folder contains the yield curve, the demographic age distribution, and macroeconomic data illustrated in the data section.

-(1) The yield data (CRSP_monthly.xlsx, which is empty due to access restrictions) can be found in the Center for Research in Security Prices (CRSP) database and is accessed via the Wharton Research Data Services (WRDS).
-Specifically, we use the 3-month risk-free rate and 1- to 5-year Fama-Bliss zero-coupon equivalent Treasury yields, and their corresponding unique identifiers in the CRSP database are 2000002, 2000047, 2000048, 2000049, 2000050, and 2000051, respectively.
-Monthly data from 1962M6 to 2019M6.
-We also add two excel files in the CRSP_raw folder to show the raw files download from the CRSP database, and the exact column we used is marked gray.
+(1) The yield data (CRSP_monthly.xlsx, which is empty due to access restrictions) can be found in the Center for Research in Security Prices (CRSP) database accessed via the Wharton Research Data Services (WRDS).
+Specifically, we use the 3-month risk-free rate and 1- to 5-year Fama-Bliss zero-coupon equivalent Treasury yields.
+The corresponding unique identifiers in the CRSP database are 2000002, 2000047, 2000048, 2000049, 2000050, and 2000051, respectively.
+The sample period is from June 1952 to June 2019.
+Additionally, we have included two Excel files in the CRSP_raw folder, showcasing the form of raw data downloaded from the CRSP database.
+The data we used is in the column whose header name is TMYTM.

 (2) The demographic age distribution (US_Age_Distribution_2019.xlsx) can be found at the United States Census Bureau website: https://www.census.gov/en.html.